What Is Low-Code Governance and Why It Matters

 Should IT or devs own internal apps?

-IT should own the platform, permissions, and policies, while individual apps can be owned by developers or business teams.
+IT should own the platform, permissions, and policies, and developers own the individual apps.

 Stay tuned for updates